On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Introduction

-One gets some general results of Gold's criterion type, characterizing $\lambda_p = 1$ \cite{Gold1974,San1993} about Iwasawa's invariants $\lambda_p$, $\mu_p$.
-More precisely we obtain, in a simpler way, the classical Gold's criterion, and new generalizations which apply to any $\Z_p$-extension $K/k$ ramified at all the $p$-places from some layers, with particular cases of non-trivial $p$-class group for $k$ (recall that Gold's techniques are applied to the cyclotomic $\Z_p$-extensions $k^\cyc/k$, and are in fact essentially the first ones within the scope of class field theory).
+One gets some general results of Gold's criterion type, characterizing $\lambda_p(K/k) = 1$, $\mu_p(K/k) = 0$, for Iwasawa's invariants \cite{Gold1974, San1993, JS1995}.
+More precisely we obtain, in a simpler way, the classical Gold's criterion, and new generalizations which apply to any $\Z_p$-extension $K/k$ ramified at the $p$-places from some layers, with non-trivial $p$-class group for $k$ (recall that Gold's techniques were applied to the cyclotomic $\Z_p$-extension $k^\cyc/k$, and are essentially the first ones within the scope of class field theory).